lennym/prompt-wizard/README.md

 ### Password Input:

-Password input can be hidden from view by passing a `silent: true` options for the field.
+Password input can be hidden from view by passing a `password: true` option for the field.
+This will also prompt the user to re-enter their password.
+If the second input does not match the first then the user will be prompted again.

 ```javascript
 const wizard = Wizard.create([